The Haydys monopole equation: Introduction and main results

 \begin{remark} Alternatively, this extra equation may be motivated by comparison with the Kempf--Ness Theorem in finite dimensional situations.
 Indeed, \cref{eq:Coulomb} may be interpreted as a moment map equation for an Hamiltonian action of $\cG$ on the space of quadruples $(\nabla , a, \Psi , \Phi)$ equipped with a natural $L^2$-symplectic structure. \end{remark}

 One other point of interest in \cref{eq:Haydys_mono,eq:KW_mono,eq:Coulomb} is that they may be obtained from dimensional reductions of the instanton equations of Haydys (cf. \cite{H15}) and Kapustin--Witten (cf. \cite{KW07}) respectively.
-In this paper we shall focus on the first of these.
-For more on the later we shall refer the reader to our parallel article \cite{NO19_2}.
+In this paper we focus on the first of these.
+For more on the later we refer the reader to our parallel article \cite{NO21}.
 While the Kapustin--Witten equations, and their dimensional reductions, have been attracting an increasing amount of interest from the mathematical community (see, for example, \cites{W12,W18,T17,T18,T19,MW14,HM17,HW19}) the Haydys equation has remained less explored.
-However, it was pointed out in \cite{H15} that its moduli space carries interesting geometric structures which as we shall see have a shadow in the dimensional reduction we consider here cf. \Cref{sec:Geometric_Strucutres}.
+However, it was pointed out in \cite{H15} that its moduli space carries interesting geometric structures which have a shadow in the dimensional reduction that we consider in \Cref{sec:Geometric_Strucutres}.
 For completeness and motivation we included the corresponding computations in \cref{sec:dimred}.

 In order to establish notation, recall that the wedge product of two $\g_{P^X}$-valued forms $a = \sum_{|I| = p} a_I dx^I$ and $b = \sum_{|J| = q} b_J dx^J$ is given by

 and satisfies $[a \wedge b] = (-1)^{pq+1} [b \wedge a]$.
 Using this, a simple computation shows that \cref{eq:Haydys_mono,eq:Coulomb} are equivalent to